Chairperson: Dr. Steven Stofferahn

 Web site: http://www.indstate.edu/history

-In support of the liberal arts and sciences mission of the College of Arts and Sciences and of Indiana State University, the Department of History participates in the Social Science Education, African and African American Studies, Foundational Studies, Honors, International Studies, Liberal Studies, and Gender Studies Programs.
+In support of the liberal arts and sciences mission of the College of Arts and Sciences and of Indiana State University, the Department of History participates in the Social Studies Education, African and African American Studies, Foundational Studies, Honors, International Studies, Multidisciplinary Studies, and Gender Studies Programs.

-All history majors write a significant research paper (20-25 pages) as a culminating experience to the curriculum.
-This requirement is part of most 400-level courses.
+All history majors complete a capstone course that serves as a culminating experience to the curriculum.
 Each major selects one culminating research paper to present at a professional venue and/or deposit in departmental archives in the semester before their graduation.
 Many of the upper level courses students take in the Department of History also include research paper components.

 African and African American Studies